microsoft/vscode-wiki/Keybinding-Issues.md

 ### Troubleshoot Windows Keybindings

   * An important action is not mapped to a good keybinding by default.
-    * **symptomps**: e.g. an important action has no keybinding on a specific keyboard layout out of the box or it is an unfortunate one.
+    * **symptoms**: e.g. an important action has no keybinding on a specific keyboard layout out of the box or it is an unfortunate one.
     * **solution**: use the Keybinding UI or `keybindings.json` file to define a custom keybinding that suits your needs.
     * **explanation**: VS Code does not ship with default keybindings optimized per keyboard layout.
 Keyboard layouts under Windows are free to more, remove, or add a set of key codes and it is possible that under your keyboard layout a specific key code, e.g. `VK_OEM_3` is not used.
 You can upvote in [issue #1240](https://github.com/Microsoft/vscode/issues/1240).